DTDevelop/Assorted/README.md

 # Assorted
-uncategorized (documentation, scripts, project files..) sample code
+snippets of documentation, scripts, project files and sample code